Hong Kong Bulls: History

-On June 6 2023, the Hong Kong Bulls were established, with Tie Liu being the coach for the team.
-On June 14, the team entered the National Basketball League as an expansion team, and released its 18-men roster.
+On June 6, 2023 the Hong Kong Bulls were established, with Tie Liu being the coach for the team.
+On June 14, they entered the National Basketball League as an expansion team, and released its 18-men roster.

 The Bulls finished their inaugural season in 8th, with 9 wins and 13 losses.
 They qualified for the playoffs, but they were defeated by Anhui Wenyi in the first round and eliminated from the competition.

 In their second season, the Hong Kong Bulls finished in second place with 22 wins and 4 losses.
-In the playoffs, they faced off against Jiangxi Ganchi, winning the series 2-0and advanced to the semi-finals, where they recorded a 3-1 victory in the series against Changsha Wantian Yongsheng.
+In the playoffs, they faced off against Jiangxi Ganchi, winning the series 2-0 and advanced to the semi-finals, where they recorded a 3-1 victory in the series against Changsha Wantian Yongsheng.
 In the finals, the team recorded a 4-1 victory in the series against Anhui Wenyi to secure the team's first championship in history.

 Having 19 wins and 1 loss, the Bulls finished the 2025 regular season in first place.
 In the playoffs, the Bulls won 3–0 in the series against Shijiazhuang Xianglan, advancing to the finals, when they defeated Changsha Yongsheng 3–1 in the series and defended the trophy.